imamhs/SConfiguration/Readme.md

 About
 ------------

-Linux kernel-based distributions have a vast library of applications and support for various software needs.
+Linux kernel-based distributions have a vast library of applications and support for various needs.
 This package contains scripts that are designed for setting up a complete Linux desktop experience for just installed Kubuntu GNU/Linux operating system for desktop applications and gaming.
 It provides the following for everyday Linux usage:

 - Add additional online repositories for desktop and gaming applications